aufau/SaberMod/README.rst

 ========

-This is a *Star Wars Jedi Knight II: Jedi Outcast* 1.04 mod targeting competitive community.
+This is a *Star Wars Jedi Knight II: Jedi Outcast* 1.04 mod targeting competitive communities.
 It is developed by *SaberMod team* (see Authors_) and draws inspiration from all id Tech 3 based games and mods, trying to improve on usability, stability and user experience with *no-gimmicks* approach.
 Our first goal is reimplementing and